 → The trek can take anywhere between 5 and 7 hours, depending on the pace of the group.
 REMEMBER: If you feel the pace is too fast for you, tell your ranger to slow down.
 I know I said this before, but don’t be shy, we have all been there.
 The rangers do this trek at least once a week, which means their bodies are incredibly used to it and they might often forget that it is a first time for you.
 Don’t be shy and let them know.
 If there are people in your group that are used to trekking a lot and might be going way faster than you, don’t be afraid either.
 It doesn’t matter if it takes one or two hours more to reach the summit, because you will have the whole night to watch the lava!
 The trek is designed to adjust to the pace of the slowest person, don’t forget that if you happen to be that person (and if you aren’t, please remember this as well.
 It is not meant to be a competition).

-The second section and third sections are quite... fun.
-The ground is wobbling lava rocks from the previous eruption, so that can get quite interesting.
+The second and third sections are quite… fun.
+The ground is made of wobbling lava rocks from the previous eruption, so that can get quite interesting.
 The good thing for slower trekkers is that everyone will have to be watching at the ground and walking carefully to avoid tripping, so the pace will significantly lower.
-These sections take about 45 minutes each.
+Both sections take about 45 minutes each.
 On the third rest stop, you will stop for a bit longer to have lunch.

 The fourth section begins getting harder as it goes upward and upwards through rocky ground.
 After an hour or so, you will get to the fourth and last rest stop, which is a small cabin.

 And then comes the last and hardest section!
-This one takes only about 25 minutes, but it feels like a proper climb - it is not easy.
+It takes only about 25 minutes, but it feels like a proper climb.
 From here, you can already see the summit and the cabins where you will spend the night, so that will give you the energy needed to fight through it.

 THE WAY DOWN